-For providers billing on a UB-04, the following combination of billing codes must be used to be reimbursed for the initial assessment for services:
+For providers billing on a CMS-1450 (UB-04), the following combination of billing codes must be used to be reimbursed for the initial re-assessment for services:

-Revenue Code Major Category Description HCPCS Code 0693 Pre-hospice/Palliative Café Services S0281: Medical home program, comprehensive care coordination and planning, ongoing maintenance
+Revenue Code Major Category Descriptions HCPCS Code 0693 0693 Pre-hospice/Palliative Care S0281: Medical home program, Services comprehensive care coordination and planning, ongoing maintenance

-On both the CMS-1500 and UB-04, providers must use diagnosis code Z51.5, Palliative Care Encounter, to specify that the assessment is for palliative care services.
+On both the CMS-1500 and CMS-1450 (UB-04), providers must use diagnosis code Z51.5, Palliative Care Encounter, to specify that the initial reassessment is for palliative care services.
+The diagnosis code of Z51.5 must be documented on the claim but shall not be the primary diagnosis for the member.

-Re-assessments cannot be reimbursed more than one time per month but must be completed every six (6) months or when a member's goals for care change, as documented in the initial care plan developed by the palliative care interdisciplinary team.
-It is expected that reassessments will result in continued utilization for members that continue to qualify and consent to services and in discharge for members needing and consenting to a higher level of care or who no longer meet eligibility criteria under the benefit.
-The reassessment shall yield a revised care plan for the member based on outcomes from the assessment performed.
+Re-assessments cannot be reimbursed more than one time per month but must be completed every six (6) months or when a member's condition or goals for care change, as documented in the initial care plan developed by the palliative care interdisciplinary team.
+It is expected that re-assessments will result in:

+- Continued utilization for members that continue to qualify and consent to services - Discharge for members needing and consenting to a higher level of care - Discharge for members that no longer meet eligibility criteria under the benefit.

+To qualify for reimbursement, the reassessment shall yield a revised care plan for the member based on outcomes from the assessment performed, either for continued enrollment in palliative care services or as part of documentation for transitions of care.